SYY Cash-Secured Put Strategy

 What is a cash-secured put on SYY?

 A cash-secured put on SYY is the cash-secured put strategy applied to SYY (stock).
 The strategy is structurally neutral to slightly bullish: A cash-secured put sells an out-of-the-money put while holding cash equal to the strike-times-100 obligation, keeping the premium when the underlying stays above the strike.
-With SYY stock trading near $72.59, the strikes shown on this page are snapped to the nearest listed SYY chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With SYY stock at $83.15 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed SYY chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are SYY cash-secured put max profit and max loss calculated?